vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Atar, Iranian, 185, 161, 225.

-Atarevakhša, Iranian parallel of the Agnidh,
+Atarevakhśa, Iranian parallel of the Agnidh,

 294.